rossant/galry/docs/manual.md

       * `TriangleFan`: successive triangles, all sharing the very first vertex.
         Useful for rendering discs.
-    In addition, multiple independent primitives of the same type can be rendered in the same dataset (example: multiple signals as multiple `LineStrip`).
+    In addition, multiple independent primitives of the same type can be rendered in the same visual (example: multiple signals as multiple `LineStrip`).
+Indexed rendering is also possible.

-  * `RectanglesTemplate`: multiple rectangles in a single dataset.
+  * `RectanglesVisual`: multiple rectangles in a single visual.

-  * `SpriteTemplate`: one texture at multiple positions (e.g. scatter plot with special markers).
+  * `SpriteVisual`: one texture at multiple positions (e.g. scatter plot with special markers).

-  * `TextTemplate`: a single line of text.
+  * `TextVisual`: a single line of text.

-  * `TextureTemplate`: a single textured rectangle.
+  * `TextureVisual`: a single textured rectangle.
+It can accept filtering options and mipmapping.
+Non power-of-two and non-square textures are supported if the graphics card support them.

-  * `ThreeDimensionsTemplate`: template example for 3D rendering, implementing 3D/4D transformation matrices, basic lighting, etc. The developer interested in 3D rendering should take this template as an example and customize it.
+  * `ThreeDimensionsVisual`: visual example for 3D rendering, implementing 3D/4D transformation matrices, basic lighting, etc. The developer interested in 3D rendering should take this visual as an example and customize it.